-Independent Auditor's Report on Compliance for the Major Program and on Internal Control over Compliance Required by the Uniform Guidance
+Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance

-Board of Directors Southern Alleghenies Planning and Development Commission the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Commission's major federal program for the year ended June 30, 2018.
-The Commission's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+Board of Directors Southern Alleghenies Planning and Development Commission the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Commission's major federal programs for the year ended June 30, 2019.
+The Commission's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program